 Mold, it seems, can grow under practically any condition.
 After all, mold spores have been floating around this earth since day one.

-With that kind of enemy, no wall covering manufacturer will warrant that their product is mold-proof; only that it stands a lower chance of growing mold and mildew than traditional paper-faced drywall.
+With that kind of enemy, no wall covering manufacturer will warrant that its product is mold-proof; only that its product stands a lower chance of growing mold and mildew than traditional paper-faced drywall does.

 Georgia-Pacific expressly states in its warranty for ToughRock that it does not cover "Mold, mildew, fungi, bacteria or other similar conditions."

 However, it should be noted that G-P is not alone; other manufacturers state this in their warranties.

 Additionally, keep in mind that solving the drywall problem is only part of it.
 As an example, once you have a flood that inundates a bathroom or basement, not just the drywall is soaked—the studs are, too.

 With houses that have experienced flooding, you can strip away all of the drywall yet still find an infestation of mold above the water line.

 Some companies that market this type of drywall are:

 - U.S. Gypsum (Sheetrock Brand Humitek, FiberRock AquaTough)

 - Georgia Pacific (DensArmor Plus, ToughRock)